rebeca53/nd940-android-kotlin-final-project/README.md

 Get image of the day and additional data using API.
 Create database able to store image of the day.
 Create database able to store saved images.
 Test repository.
 Delivered in August 9.
 TAG: v0.2.0
 ### 3. Implement Worker to retrieve image in background
 Implement background Worker.
 Be able to receive changes in its settings.
 Store received data in database.
-Change wallpaper. ~~Test service, mock Repository.~~
+Change wallpaper.
 Delivered in August 17.
 TAG: v0.3.0
 ### 4. Main Screen
 Implement viewModel to store image of the day.
 Update image of the day.
-Trigger service using On/Off button.
 Implement favorite and download options.
 Test view model and fragment.
 ### 5. Settings Screen
 Implement viewModel to get periodicity, time of change and the “Notify before apply” option.
 Update service and change is applied.
 Test view model and fragment.
+Trigger service using On/Off button.
 ### 6. Notification to Update Image
 Implement Notification to launch when service attempts to change image.
 Test notification, mock service.
 ### 7. Favorites Screen